neopragma/javahelloapp/README.md

 ![Properties](images/cloud-foundry-standalone.png "Properties")

+This doesn't mean we _must_ deploy to Cloud Foundry.
+It's only a convenience built into Spring Tool Suite to support Cloud Foundry.
+In fact, we'll be deploying to Heroku later in this exercise (because it's free).

 ### 11.3.
 Run the application

 Now you can use that run configuration to create the executable jar from within the IDE using the "Run as..." option from the context menu.